Chardelyce/hbmenuchanger/README.md

  -What it does not do
  'install homebrew for you/ set up your micro SD
  . help you make rom hacks

- example :
+ examples :
  icon
  ![image](https://user-images.githubusercontent.com/63970461/146410957-01f8048d-84b3-41bc-80d6-c5b02f4bdc6b.png)